BlackjackConsultants/jasmineExample/README.md

 # Running jasmine tests on angularjs application.
-This is an angularjs application that runs each example on each view.
-The application is ran from a visual studio solution.
-The project uses jasmine, ngMock to execute create tests and then to run them it uses nodejs and karma.
+This is an angularjs application that runs each example on an angularjs view.
+The application is encapsulated in a visual studio solution for ease of use.
+The project uses jasmine, ngMock to create the unit tests and then to run them it uses nodejs and karma.

 ## To run it on your machine do the following: